textmining-infopros/chapter6/README.md

 The compendium contains the data, code, and notebook associated with the case study.
 This case study is further divided into 6A, and 6B.
 6A case study used Sci2 tool, and 6B case study used R programming language to perform burst detection.
 It is organized as follows:

   - The `6a_dataset.csv` file contains the data for 6A case study.
+    - The `6a_maximum_burst_level.csv` is a supplementary file that is associated with 6A case study.
+    - The `6a_results_barSizes.csv` is a supplementary file that is associated with 6A case study.
+    - The `6a_results_horizontal-line-graph.ps` is a supplementary file that is associated with 6A case study.
   - The `6b_dataset.csv` file contains the data for 6B case study.
   - The `burst_detection.R` file contatins the R code for 6B case study.
   - The `Case_Study_6B.ipynb` file contatins the Jupyter notebook for 6B case study.